Roxxers/roxbot/docs/index.md

 Roxbot: An inclusive modular multi-purpose Discord bot.
 Built with love (and discord.py) by Roxxers#7443.

-Roxbot is designed to be provide many different services for users and modertors alike with a focus on customisability.
+Roxbot is designed to be provide many different services for users and moderators alike with a focus on customisability.
 Roxbot also has a focus on being inclusive and being fun for all kinds of people.
 Roxbot is a bot written by a queer woman with the lgbt community in mind.

 [Changelog](https://github.com/Roxxers/roxbot/blob/master/CHANGELOG.md) - [Docs](https://roxxers.github.io/roxbot/) - [Command Docs](https://roxxers.github.io/roxbot/commands/)